 Do food blogging and photography demand a certain kind of dressing ritual?
 How do you usually dress to work?

 Since I am interning at a place with proper 9-5 requirements, I dress up in smart casuals.
 But when I’m shooting, I always wear a pair of joggers with a loose tee and pulled back hair.

 A photographer’s job can be demanding – travelling, bending & shooting from different angles, exposure to the sun and heat, and a lot of physical exertion in general.
 Hence, when it comes to clothing, comfort is the key!

-WM: What are your views on androgyny?
-Have you practiced it at any point?
+What are your views on androgyny?
+Have you practised it at any point?

-Yes, I have been practicing it for a few years.
+Yes, I have been practising it for a few years.
 I have at least one piece of borrowed clothing from every good male friend of mine, including my dad.
-And when I realized that my ‘borrowing’ actually meant ‘keeping it forever’, I even started shopping from the men’s clothing sections.
+And when I realised that my ‘borrowing’ actually meant ‘keeping it forever’, I even started shopping from the men’s clothing sections.